The Long Road Home 2 - Only 5,000 Kilometres to go!

 I am surprised that only 90 miles got a mention.
 It was more like 2000!

 Because it was daylight this time when I came through, I did see this road’s only hill which I missed last time and also called in at Eucla where the old telegraph station still stands though it is slowly being covered by drifting sands.
-No one appreciates now what a tremendous achievement that was in 1872.

-when it connected Australia with the rest of the world or how difficult it must have been without roads, air con and regular deliveries of food.* Eyre camped here too in about 1840 -41, when he travelled through to Albany in the West, the first white person to do so and the highway bears his name.
+No one appreciates now what a tremendous achievement that was in 1872 when it connected Australia with the rest of the world or how difficult it must have been without roads, air con and regular deliveries of food.
+Eyre camped here too in about 1840 -41, when he travelled through to Albany in the West, the first white person to do so and the highway bears his name.
 Saw my first snake here in years – going fortunately, not coming, as I only had my sandals on.

-View from the Hill at Mandura
+View from the only hill on the Nullabor at Madura

 I also took a slightly different route after Port Augusta, travelling via Broken Hill which although longer, was much faster because there was almost no traffic and it was dead straight and flat.
 My car likes that.
 I tell a lie, there’s one hill here too – a row of them actually -the Flinders Ranges which had always been stark and terrible whenever we came through while working at Mt.
 Gunson.
 Now they were softly fuzzed with green and little drifts of purple –Patterson’s Curse – a noxious weed, but a very pretty sight.

-Even the Flinder's Ranges were green and flushed with patches of purple
+Even the Flinders Ranges were green and flushed with patches of purple

 Going down the other side the grass was tall, the dams were full and the farmers were smiling for the first time in years.
 After Peterborough it was back to saltbush flats and places named after tanks or with names like Walkhungry Road and Dismal Creek, so it gives you an idea what it’s like the rest of the time.
 It’s grazing land – about 1 cow per several thousand acres, though what they would find to eat, beats me, especially after eight years of drought.
 It had obviously rained recently and now it looked quite pretty with all kinds of prickly things in different colours making it look like a coral garden or rockery.